brunopc-net/Cerberus/readme.md

 ## Why not syncing my documents to the same pCloud drive with something like [Rclone](https://rclone.org/)?

 The pCloud drive is shared with my family.
 Sharing a readable copy of my documents poses two main risks:
 - Privacy concerns.
 Some of my documents are very sensitive (like tax reports, critical business work).
-The privacy risks apply to my family as well as on pCloud entities
+The privacy risks apply to my family as well as to pCloud entities
 - Loss of data, if another family member makes a mistake and delete some of my data, I would potentially lose essential documents

 The privacy concern can be worked around as I encrypt my documents with [Cryptomator](https://cryptomator.org/).
 However, the data loss risk is still a factor.